Automating-GIS-processes/site/source/index.rst

 Course topics by week
 ---------------------
-See earlier materials from Period I `here <https://github.com/Python-for-geo-people/Course-information>`_.
+See earlier materials from Period I `here <https://geo-python.github.io>`_.

 The materials are divided into weekly sections that are published at these pages every Monday morning.
 Lessons are held with following schedule:

- * 31.10 - Lesson 1: GIS in Python; Spatial Data Model, Geometric Objects, Shapely
+ * 30.10 - Lesson 1: GIS in Python; Spatial Data Model, Geometric Objects, Shapely
- * 07.11 - Lesson 2: Working with (Geo)DataFrames
+ * 06.11 - Lesson 2: Working with (Geo)DataFrames
- * 14.11 - Lesson 3: Geocoding and spatial queries
+ * 13.11 - Lesson 3: Geocoding and spatial queries
- * 21.11 - Lesson 4: Geometric operations, reclassifying data
+ * 20.11 - Lesson 4: Geometric operations, reclassifying data
- * 28.11 - Lesson 5: Visualization, static and interactive maps
+ * 27.11 - Lesson 5: Visualization, static and interactive maps
- * 08.12 - Lesson 6: Using ArcGIS through Python (the arcpy-module)
+ * 07.12 - Lesson 6: Python programming in Quantum GIS
- * 12.12 - Lesson 7: Raster data processing in Python
+ * 11.12 - Lesson 7: Raster data processing in Python

 Contents
 --------